 Skip to main content

-Country-by-country reporting requirements have been published by the OECD as part of an agreed international tax reform package addressing base erosion and profit shifting.
-These requirements apply to corporate groups headquartered in New Zealand with annual consolidated group revenue of over EUR 750 million (approximately NZ$1.3 billion).
+New Zealand has implemented Country-by-Country (CbC) reporting requirements which have been published by the OECD as part of an agreed international tax reform package addressing base erosion and profit shifting (BEPS).

-The following aggregate information needs to be collected for each jurisdiction in which impacted groups operate.
+For CbC reporting, the following information needs to be collected and summarised for each jurisdiction in which the group operates:

 • Gross revenues - broken down into related party and unrelated party categories.